GluuFederation/docs-ce-prod/docs/source/installation-guide/install.md

 - **CentOS**: selinux must be set to permissive in /etc/selinux/config

-- **Debian 8**: make sure the `apt-transport-https` package is already installed on the target system before the `gluu-repo.list` is added.
+- **Debian**: make sure the `apt-transport-https` package is already installed on the target system before the `gluu-repo.list` is added.
 Otherwise the installation might be hindered.

 - **Linux containers (e.g. Docker)**: This guide does not support installation via Linux containers.
 See [Gluu Server Docker Edition (DE)](https://gluu.org/docs/de) documentation for detailed instructions.